 Other excitement in previous holidays include an Adder swallowing a large Marsh Frog before our eyes, good views of Coypu and time spent identifying different races of Yellow Wagtail on passage to more northerly breeding grounds.
 We usually record 15-20 species of butterfly too, perhaps including European and Scarce Swallowtails, Mallow Skipper, and Eastern Dappled White among others.

 On this part of the holiday we hope to be joined by our friend and top local birder Menotti Passarella.
 'What Menotti doesn't know about the birds ............ of the Po Delta isn't worth knowing' Bob Scott, 'Where to go birdwatching in the Po Delta'.
 We are always guaranteed fascinating birding with Menotti, and often gain access to places not normally open to the public.
 We may also take a boat trip out into the shallow Adriatic lagoon to see breeding Slender-billed Gull, depending upon availability.

 Our lovely hotel in the Po Delta region is a major element of our holiday experience.
 A beautiful building set in acres of open fields and tended gardens, everyone who has joined this holiday has loved this delightful venue.
-Breakfasts are expansive and luxurious, picnic lunches are included Sunday - Tuesday, and evening meals are superb.
+Breakfasts are expansive and luxurious, picnic lunches are included Sunday to Tuesday, and evening meals are superb.
 All meals are included from dinner on Saturday evening to breakfast on Wednesday morning.
 A real treat, and very much a taste of rural Italy.
 Similar properties can be seen here; www.agriturismo.it/en/